Philip Felgner

-Philip Louis Felgner (born 7 February 1950) is an American biochemist and immunologist, specialized in lipofection technology and genetics.
-He is one of the developers of the vaccine against the SARS-CoV-2 virus, responsible for COVID-19 pandemic.
-He is currently the director of the UCI Vaccine Research & Development Center as well as the Protein Microarray Laboratory and Training Facility.
+Philip Louis Felgner (born 7 February 1950) is an American biochemist and immunologist known for his work on lipofection technology and nucleic acid delivery systems.
+His research has focused on the development of lipid-based methods for introducing nucleic acids into cells and their applications in gene delivery and vaccination.
+He is currently a Professor of Physiology & Biophysics at the University of California, Irvine (UCI), where he serves as Director of the UCI Vaccine Research & Development Center and the Protein Microarray Laboratory and Training Facility.